Federal Child Pornography Attorney

 Congress has repeatedly increased the sentences for the possession, distribution, and production of child pornography.
 Possession of one image depicting child pornography carries a mandatory minimum five year prison sentence.
 Section 2G2.2 of the Sentencing Guidelines outlines the various ways in which that sentence may be enhanced.

 Often child pornography investigations involve internet communications with federal agents working undercover.
 These cases involve complicated computer forensic, search and seizure, and Guideline interpretation issues.
-These cases require experienced counsel to aggressively litigate these and other issues that often arise.
+These cases may benefit from having experienced federal child pornography lawyers to aggressively litigate these and other issues that often arise.

 Coercion and Enticement (2422 A & B)